 * Unobstructed, free of interference, when FCC compliant.

-Sensor redundancy: The Phantom 4 Pro features dual compass modules and dual IMU units, making it more reliable when compared to many hexacopters and octocopers.
-Compasses and IMUs are important sensors to ensure a stable flight and the Phantom 4 Pro constantly compares the data it receives through both pairs.
-This data is run through advanced algorithms to check accuracy and any inaccurate data is simply discarded without affecting flight, keeping flight steady and reliable.
+Sensor redundancy: The Phantom 4 Pro features dual compass modules and dual IMU units, making it more reliable when compared to many hexacopters and octocopters.
+Compasses and IMUs are important sensors to ensure a stable flight.
+The data received is constantly compared through each sensor.
+It is then processed through advanced algorithms to check accuracy, with any inaccurate data discarded without affecting flight, keeping flight steady and reliable.

 Intelligent batteries: Professional aerial imaging benefits from longer flight times.
 The Phantom 4 Pro has a maximum flight time of 30 minutes, providing more time in the air to capture the perfect shot.
 The DJI GO app shows battery lifetime and calculates remaining flight times according to distance traveled and more.
 It will give alerts when it reaches a minimum safe amount required for a safe journey back to the takeoff point.
 An advanced battery management system is also in place to prevent overcharging and over draining.
 When placed in longer term storage, batteries will discharge power to maintain good health.